EIK-LUG/tic-tac-toe/README.md

 A repository of code to help understand OOP.

-This repository is in the works.
-For those already checking it out, be warned that the code is not very trivial.
-There is much code yet to be added and at one point a guide will also be created for traversing the code.
+This repository currently contains a simple tic-tac-toe game.
+The game is missing a single piece before it is complete, the detection of a win state of the grid.
+(For everyone to figure out for themselves, will also do at the .hack meet)

+The tic-tac-toe game does NOT use inheritance(explicitly) , interfaces, abstract classes or any of that fancy stuff.
+It is simply made of classes (components) that make a whole by being used in a certain way.